If you’re a backpacker, a solo traveler or just traveling in Costa Rica on a budget, staying in a hostel is the best way to go.

 Pura Vida Mini Hostel

-One of the best hostels in Santa Teresa is the Pura Vida Mini Hostel.
-It’s very clean, has two well equipped kitchens, pool table, good Wi-Fi, a chill common room and hammocks.
-It’s close to the beach and town by Carmen.
+The Pura Vida Mini Hostel is clean, has two well equipped kitchens, pool table, good Wi-Fi, a chill common room and hammocks.
+It’s close to the beach and town.

 Montezuma